Top local movers for Boise to Kansas City moves

 - Kansas City is considered to be less safe than Boise with a score of 42.6 vs Boise’s 65.01.

-- Air quality in Kansas City is good, and in Boise it's good.
+- Air quality in Kansas City is Good, and in Boise it’s Good.

 - State licensing: Movers that provide local and intrastate relocation services in Missouri fall under the Missouri Department of Transportation (MoDOT).
 Every household goods mover operating in the state is required to have a MoDOT Number.
 Make sure the moving company you use has a license before hiring.

-- State regulator: You can verify a Missouri moving license and its status through the state's public utilities commission.
+- State regulator: You can check the status of a Missouri moving license through the state’s public utilities commission.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Kansas City.
-Get started here.
+- Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Kansas City without delay.
+You can select your official move date when completing the form.
+Start the process here.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.Opt for Released Value Protection, the budget-friendly choice with no extra cost from movers.
+- Moving company insurance: State laws differ on mover insurance.
+Opt for Released Value Protection, the budget-friendly choice with no extra cost from movers.
 This minimal coverage ensures that movers are liable for a maximum of 60 cents per pound per item.
 For a comprehensive coverage of your valuables, explore alternative options with your chosen moving company or consider a third-party insurance provider.
 Ensure the full value of your items is covered by consulting with the moving company for suitable alternatives.

 - Moving checklist: Our moving checklist will help you have the peace of mind that you’ve got everything covered.